renesugar/java2typescript/README.md

 # Java To TypeScript transpiler

-This project is a transpiler able to transform your Java codebase to TypeScript then to JavaScript to ultimatly run Java code in the browser.
+This project is a transpiler able to transform your Java codebase to TypeScript and then to JavaScript to ultimatly run Java code in the browser.

-### What is for ?
+### What is it for ?

-The goal of J2TS is to share codebase between Java and TypeScript and Javascript.
+The goal of J2TS is to share a codebase between Java, TypeScript and Javascript.
-This is especially suitable to share domain classes that define data structures or complex algorithms that have to be maintain and shared.
+This is especially helpful for sharing domain classes, data structures, and complex algorithms.

-### What is not for ?
+### What is it not for ?

-The goal of J2TS is not to code UI through Java code, for this there is better project.
+The goal of J2TS is not to develop a UI in Java.
+There are better projects for this.
 J2TS focus on performance and readability of the generated TypeScript code.

 ### Getting Started

-The easiest way to get started with J2TS is the maven plugin.
+The easiest way to get started with J2TS is using the maven plugin.
 Hereafter is a simple snippet of usage:

 ```xml